vippium/Private_DNS-Quick-Settings-Tile/README.md

+# THE REPOSITORY IS NO LONGER NEEDED AS THE DEVELOPER ITSELF ADDED `NO LAUNCHER` BUILD IN RELEASES ON MY CALL.

 # Private DNS Quick Setting

 Toggle and configure your Private DNS settings on Android 9+ from the comfort of your quick settings panel.